Adopted on September 18th, 1986

 ARTICLE V: COMMITTEES

 The Board shall make every effort, through its committees, to enlist the participation, interest and involvement of every sector of the community that it represents.
-In the case of Uniform Land Use Review Process (ULURP) and/or zoning proceedings, there must be no fewer than seven (7) Board members present.
+In the case of Uniform Land Use Review Process (ULURP) and/or zoning proceedings, quorum shall be in no event fewer than seven Board Members.

 A. Executive Committee: The Executive Committee of the Board shall consist of the Officers of the Board and the Chairs of the Standing Committees.
 The Executive Committee shall meet at least once a month at a regularly scheduled time and place.
 Executive Committee meetings shall be announced in advance and shall be open to the participation of all Board Members.
 However, Board Members who are not members of the Executive Committee cannot vote.